 One of Tom Peters’s rants is “Stick to the knitting.”
 My interpretation is to stick to what you are paid to do for an automobile sales manager – no deviation.
-In fact, this might be one occasion when it really is okay to say, “It’s not my job,” if it isn’t related to selling automobiles.
-I thought of this Peterism recently when a manager shared some thoughts about an upcoming project.
-He told me the project would be housed in his facility, but he has little to do with the proposal other than being a landlord.
+This might be one occasion when it is okay to say, “It’s not my job,” if it isn’t related to selling automobiles.
+I recently thought of this Peterism when a manager shared thoughts about an upcoming project.
+He told me the project would be housed in his facility, but he has little to do with the proposal besides being a landlord.

 As he thought about this, he realized that although direct, the reply was spot-on.

-Whether you are an automobile sales manager of a new car dealership or a used car store, if your next action is not focused on driving traffic to your automobile dealership, or following up on a prospect, or coaching the automobile salespeople, then you are not sticking to your knitting.
-Sure, there are some administrative tasks you are accountable for.
+Whether you are an automobile sales manager of a new car dealership or a used car store, if your next action is not focused on driving traffic to your automobile dealership, following up on a prospect, or coaching the automobile salespeople, then you are not sticking to your knitting.
+Sure, there are some administrative tasks for which you are accountable.

 But I bet your bonus structure is not tied to them.
-In an automobile dealership, it is so easy for a sales manager to get sidetracked.
-Like the manager above, getting involved with stuff that isn’t even related to his position.
+It is easy for a sales manager to get sidetracked in an automobile dealership.
+Like the manager above, he is getting involved with stuff that isn’t even related to his position.
 I know he’s not alone in this regard.

-There are all kinds of time stealers.
-One that is getting to be more prevalent is Socializing.
-Now before you get on your high and mighty rocker, some socializing is good.
+There are all kinds of time-suckers.
+One that is becoming more prevalent is Socializing.
+Now, before you get on your high and mighty rocker, some socializing is good.
 Automobile sales managers need to invest time just chatting with their car salespeople.

 Part of being an effective manager is knowing your people.
 The Socializing I am referring to is not so visible.
-Not so visible because if someone saw you, it wouldn’t be quite obvious that you are Socializing.
-In fact, at work, you are often by yourself when participating in this type of Socializing.
+Not It is notvisible because if someone saw you, it wouldn’t be quite obvious that you are Socializing.
+It works; you are often by yourself when participating in this type of Socializing.

 You know the Socializing I am referring to, don’t you?

-Those quick little text messages between you and home, you and a friend, you and the bowling league, you and the world.
-Oh, it is only thirty seconds here and a minute there and… Recently I had a Business Manager take offense when I suggested she was spending a little too much time on her Blackberry texting and not doing what she ought to be doing.
+Those quick little text messages between you and home, you and a friend, you and the bowling league, you and the—ohld.
+Oh, it is only thirty seconds here and a minute.
+And… Specifically, I had a business manager take offense when I suggested she was spending too much time on her BlackBerry texting and not doing what she should be doing.

-Its only a few seconds; why be difficult about this?” is the Readers Digest version of her thoughts on my concern about her texting while at work.
+It a few seconds; why be difficult about this?” is the ReaReader’sgest version of her thoughts on my concern about her texting while at work.
 So here’s a reality check.
-According to a study performed by the PEW Research Center’s Internet & American Life Project, “…over half of all business text messages are personal in nature.
+According to a Research Center’s Internet & American Life Project, “.
+Study..over half of all business text messages are personal.

-In fact, almost a third of the respondents stated that 100% of their text messages were personal.”
-The study concluded, “From our own experience, those who use text messaging do so in considerable volumes.
+Almost a third of the respondents stated that 100% of their text messages were personal.”
+The study concluded, “From our experience, those using text messaging do so in considerable volumes.
 Thus, notable personal text messaging volumes can significantly reduce employee productivity.

 Related Articles :